 Since trading CFDs is completely different from trading cryptocurrencies, it is highly recommended to understand the following terminologies:

-At this point you should see a confirmation window with the message ‘Your withdrawal was successfully submitted’.
+At this point you should see a confirmation window with the message: ‘Your withdrawal was successfully submitted’.
 Generally, the processing time for a withdrawal request is one business day.
 Depending on the processing time of your payment provider or bank, funds will be credited to your account.

-At the time of writing, Plus500 supports the following cryptocurrency CFDs:
+Currently, Plus500 supports the following cryptocurrency CFDs: